xprov/NeuralNetwork/README.md

     Once all packages are selected, click on __next__ the install process should start.
 You now have enough time to grab a coffee.
 Once installation is completed, you may exit the installer.

 3. Launch the __Cygwin prompt__, an icon should have been created on your desktop.
-Congratulation, you know have something that looks like a real terminal !
+Congratulations, you now have something that looks like a real terminal !

 4. Get the files from Github, enter the following command:
     ```